-Can I ask for an External Medical Review?
+Can a Member ask for an External Medical Review?

-If you disagree with the health plan's internal appeal decision, you have the right to ask for an External Medical Review.
-An External Medical Review is an optional, extra step you can take to get the case reviewed for free before the State Fair Hearing.
-You may name someone to represent you by writing a letter telling Texas Children's Health Plan the name of the person you want to represent yourself.
-A provider may be your representative.
-You or your representative must ask for the External Medical Review within 120 days of the date Texas Children's Health Plan mails the letter with the internal appeal decision.
-If you do not ask for the External Medical Review within 120 days, you may lose your right to an External Medical Review.
-To ask for an External Medical Review, you or your representative should either:
+If a Member, as a member of the health plan, disagrees with the health plan's internal appeal decision, the Member has the right to ask for an External Medical Review.
+An External Medical Review is an optional, extra step the Member can take to get the case reviewed before the State Fair Hearing occurs.
+The Member may name someone to represent them by contacting the health plan and giving the name of the person the Member wants to represent him or her.
+A provider may be the Member's representative.
+The Member or the Member's representative must ask for the External Medical Review within 120 days of the date the health plan mails the letter with the internal appeal decision.
+If the Member does not ask for the External Medical Review within 120 days, the Member may lose his or her right to an External Medical Review.
+To ask for an External Medical Review, the Member or the Member's representative may either:

-- Fill out the 'State Fair Hearing and External Medical Review Request Form' provided as an attachment to the Member Notice of Texas Children's Health Plan's Internal Appeal Decision letter and mail or fax it to Texas Children's Health Plan by using the address or fax number at the top of the form.; - Call Texas Children's Health Plan at 866-959-2555 or; - Go in-person to a local HHSC office.
+- Fill out the 'State Fair Hearing and External Medical Review Request Form' provided as an attachment to the Member Notice of MCO Internal Appeal Decision letter and mail or fax it to Texas Children's Health Plan by using the address or fax number at the top of the form. - Call Texas Children's Health Plan at 866-959-2555.

-If you ask for an External Medical Review within 10 days from the time you get the appeal decision from the health plan, you have the right to keep getting any service the health plan denied, at least until the final State Fair Hearing decision is made.
-If you do not request an External Medical Review within 10 days from the time the you get the appeal decision from the health plan, the service the health plan denied will be stopped.
+If the Member asks for an External Medical Review within 10 days from the time the Member gets the appeal decision from the health plan, the Member has the right to keep getting any service the health plan denied, based on previously authorized services, at least until the final State Fair Hearing decision is made.
+If the Member does not request an External Medical Review within 10 days from the time the Member gets the appeal decision from the health plan, the service the health plan denied will be stopped.

-You may withdraw your request for an External Medical Review before it is assigned to an Independent Review Organization or while the Independent Review Organization is reviewing your External Medical Review request.
-An Independent Review Organization is a third-party organization contracted by HHSC that conducts an External Medical Review during your appeal processes related to Adverse Benefit Determinations based on functional necessity or medical necessity.
+The Member may withdraw the Member's request for an External Medical Review before it is assigned to an Independent Review Organization or while the Independent Review Organization is reviewing the Member's External Medical Review request.
+An Independent Review Organization is a third-party organization contracted by HHSC that conducts an External Medical Review during Member appeal processes related to Adverse Benefit Determinations based on functional necessity or medical necessity.
 An External Medical Review cannot be withdrawn if an Independent Review Organization has already completed the review and made a decision.

-Once the External Medical Review decision is received, you have the right to withdraw the State Fair Hearing request.
-If you continue with the State Fair Hearing, you can also request the Independent Review Organization be present at the State Fair Hearing.
-You can make both of these requests by contacting Texas Children's Health Plan at 866-959-2555 or the HHSC Intake Team at EMR Intake Team@hhsc.state.tx.us
+Once the External Medical Review decision is received, the Member has the right to withdraw the State Fair Hearing request.
+If the Member continues with the State Fair Hearing, the Member can also request the Independent Review Organization be present at the State Fair Hearing.
+The Member can make both of these requests by contacting Texas Children's Health Plan at 866-959-2555 or the HHSC Intake Team at EMR Intake Team@hhsc.state.tx.us final.
+The State Fair Hearing decision can only uphold or increase Member benefits from the Independent Review Organization decision.